Griffin-Scott-Data/Griffin-Scott-Data/README.md

 # Griffin-Scott-Data

 Hello world!
 I am Griffin, Industrial Engineer and Data Analyst.
+I have an affinity for diving into data, developing insights, and then transforming those insights into measurable performance indicators and/or practical action items.

 Skillset
 - Data Visualization: Excel, PowerPoint, Minitab, PowerBI